erindelaney/trilight/README.md

 ## Setup for Mac
 1. Download the Arduino IDE: https://www.arduino.cc/en/Guide/MacOSX
-2. Copy folders from "libraries" in this repo into ~/documents/arduino/libraries
+2. Copy folders from "Libraries" in this repo into ~/documents/arduino/libraries
 3. Open a program in the Arduino IDE

 ## Running programs